The best parks and gardens in London - Citimarks

 The lungs of the city

-What makes the air of the capital city less unhealthy, especially during the summer, is its parks and squares.
-We call them “lungs of London”, a phrase not so pretty; but it is obvious that the oxygen of all these trees strives to neutralize the acid carbon of all the chimneys.
-These islets of green strike at first the foreign traveler as strange, in this chaos of houses with no plan or logic.
+What renders the air of the capital city less noxious, particularly in the summertime, is its parks and squares, often referred to as the “lungs of London,” a phrase not particularly elegant.
+Yet, it is evident that the oxygen released by the multitude of trees strives to counteract the acidic carbon emitted by the chimneys.
+These green oases may initially strike the foreign traveler as peculiar amidst the chaotic, unplanned arrangement of houses.

-For three years, I lived next to Hyde Park.
-I was gazing at it through my house windows at all hours and in every season.
-Before the war, on Sunday mornings I saw […] gentlemen in tall hats parading around with their families between noon and one p.m. after church, against a backdrop of rhododendrons and azaleas. […] I heard orators predict the end of the world and that of the Lords Chamber, in the same speeches as today; I saw old gentlemen taking a winter swim in the Serpentine, greeted by the peacocks’ cries…
+For three years, I resided in close proximity to Hyde Park.
+I observed it through my house windows at all hours and in every season.
+Before the war, on Sunday mornings, I witnessed gentlemen in tall hats strolling with their families between noon and one p.m. after church, set against the backdrop of rhododendrons and azaleas. […] I listened to orators predicting the end of the world and the demise of the Lords Chamber, all within the same speeches as today; I saw elderly gentlemen taking winter swims in the Serpentine, greeted by the cries of peacocks.

-[…] Parks are the last vestiges of conventual gardens and monastic orchards in which they were trimmed, following the confiscation of the clergy’s property. […] Their thick turf and wild grass, their symphony of colors treated by great masses of flowers, their sheep, peacocks and squirrels engift London with the beauty of a private park, inexistent in the Bois de Boulogne, the Prater or the Tiergarten.
-They ignore our staggered rows.
-Their trees are never pruned, their nature does not become architecture; flowers grow without order or perspective.
+[…] Parks represent the enduring remnants of conventual gardens and monastic orchards that were repurposed following the confiscation of ecclesiastical properties.
+Their dense turf and untamed grass, the vibrant symphony of colors from abundant flowers, the presence of sheep, peacocks, and squirrels endow London with the charm of a private park—a feature absent in the Bois de Boulogne, the Prater, or the Tiergarten.
+Parks disregard our orderly rows.
+Their trees remain untrimmed, and their nature refrains from morphing into architectural forms; flowers bloom without conforming to any order or perspective.

 Paul Morand, Londres, Plon, 1962.